RCH Anaesthesia Fellowship Town Hall

 Do I need to be a current trainee to attend?

-No — the session is open to anyone considering a paediatric anaesthesia fellowship, including current trainees, recently qualified specialists, and those simply curious about the program.
+The session is open to anyone considering a paediatric anaesthesia fellowship, and is pitched towards current trainees applying for fellowship and recently qualified specialists.

 How are the breakout rooms organised?